Dibek1910/Codsoft/README.md

 2. **Calculator**
     - It is a simple calculator with basic arithmetic operations.
 Prompt the user to input two numbers and an operation choice.
 Perform the calculation and display the result.

+3. **Password Generator**
+    - It is a useful tool that generates strong and random passwords for users.
+This project aims to create a password generator application using Python, allowing users to specify the length and complexity of the password.